alancrawford/Smolyak/README.md

 xbnds = [[-2.0, 10.0]
 ```

-Suppose we wish to use a Smolyak Polynomial with Spread polynomial basis function and an accuracy level 3 dimenison to approximate this function on x = [-2.0, 10.0].
+Suppose a Smolyak Polynomial with spread polynomial basis functions and accuracy level 3 is used to approximate this function on x = [-2.0, 10.0].

 ```
 # Intiate Smolyak Components